SELECT Query

 SELECT column_name FROM table_name;

-Example: Find the first names of all customers from the customer table:
+Example: Find the first names of all customers from the `customer` table:

 SELECT first_name FROM customer;

-Notice that we added a semicolon (;) at the end of the SELECT statement.
+Notice that we added a semicolon (`;`) at the end of the `SELECT` statement.
 The semicolon is not a part of the SQL statement; rather, it serves as a signal of PostgreSQL indicating the conclusion of an SQL statement.
 Additionally, semicolons are used to separate two or more SQL statements.

-2. Using PostgreSQL SELECT statement to query data from multiple columns example
+### 2. Using PostgreSQL SELECT statement to query data from multiple columns example <a href="#id-2-using-postgresql-select-statement-to-query-data-from-multiple-columns-example" id="id-2-using-postgresql-select-statement-to-query-data-from-multiple-columns-example"></a>

-The following query uses the SELECT statement to retrieve first name, last name, and email of customers from the customer table.
+The following query uses the `SELECT` statement to retrieve first name, last name, and email of customers from the `customer` table.

 SELECT